-Idaho’s 15th annual Point-In-Time (PIT) count will be conducted tonight – Wednesday, Jan.
-23, -- by the Balance of State Continuum of Care (CoC) and coordinated by Idaho Housing and Finance Association (IHFA).
+Idaho’s 16th annual Point-In-Time (PIT) count will be conducted for tonight – Wednesday, Jan.
+22, -- by the Balance of State Continuum of Care (CoC) and coordinated by Idaho Housing and Finance Association (IHFA).

 “The primary goal of the PIT count is to provide a one-night snapshot of the number of homeless persons in Idaho,” explained Steve Thomas, executive director of Family Promise in the Lewis Clark Valley.
-Thomas is on the PIT committee and spoke at a Human Needs Council meeting in Grangeville Jan.
-17.
+Thomas is on the PIT committee and is a member of the Human Needs Council that meets monthly in Grangeville.

 Thomas explained for this count, homeless persons are defined as those who are living on the streets, residing in places not meant for habitation (storage facilities, abandoned houses, places without water and/or electricity) or those who are currently residing in emergency shelters or homeless transitional housing projects.

 Across the state, the surveys will be taken from tonight, Jan.
-23, through the 29 – but all with the question of where the homeless person slept on Jan.
-23. The survey has several questions that will be filled out by a third-party volunteer; however, the questions that make the survey valid will include where the person slept, their birthdate and at least part of their first and last names.
+22, asking where the homeless person slept this night.
+The survey has several questions that will be filled out by a third-party volunteer; however, the questions that make the survey valid will include where the person slept, their birth date and at least part of their first and last names.